srcfl/srcful-documentation/docs/simplified.md

 Connecting to Srcful can provide ordinary households with several benefits, such as:

 1. **Saving money:** By connecting to Srcful, households with renewable energy systems can earn tokens for producing green energy.
-These tokens can be exchanged for cash or other cryptocurrencies on various exchanges.

 2. **Supporting the environment:** By producing green energy, households can contribute to a more sustainable energy system and help reduce the carbon footprint.